GoogleChrome/developer.chrome.com/site/en/blog/crx-scripting-api/index.md

 Another consideration that fed into the Manifest V3 design process was a desire to introduce additional scripting capabilities to Chrome's extension platform.
-Specifically, we wanted to add support for declarative content scripts and to expand the capabilities of the `executeScript` method.
+Specifically, we wanted to add support for dynamic content scripts and to expand the capabilities of the `executeScript` method.

-Declarative content scripts support has been a long-standing feature request in Chromium.
+Dynamic content scripts support has been a long-standing feature request in Chromium.
 Today, Manifest V2 and V3 Chrome extensions can only statically declare content scripts in their `manifest.json` file; the platform doesn't provide a way to register new content scripts, tweak content script registration, or unregister content scripts at runtime.